 Therrien became coach of the Penguins in December 2005, after 2 1/2 seasons at Wilkes-Barre/Scranton, replacing Eddie Olczyk.
 He engineered the club's turnaround from a struggling franchise to a Stanley Cup contender.
 He was a finalist for coach of the year in 2006-07, after the Penguins improved by 47 points over the previous season.
 That ranks as the fourth-best turnaround in a season in NHL history.

 Entering this season, Therrien and the Pens were 94-51-19 over the last two seasons.

-Despite injuries to Crosby and goaltender Marc-Andre Fleury, Therrien and the Penguins went 47-27-8 for 102 points last season, their second straight 100-point season.
+Despite injuries to Crosby and goalie Marc-Andre Fleury, Therrien and the Penguins went 47-27-8 for 102 points last season, their second straight 100-point season.
 Pittsburgh won its first division title since 1997-98 and earned its first Cup finals berth since 1991-92.

-Therrien is the fifth NHL coach to be replaced this season and second this month.
+Therrien, coach of Montreal from 2000-03 who led the Canadiens to the playoffs in 2001-02, is the fifth NHL coach to be replaced this season and second this month.
 Ottawa fired Craig Hartsburg two weeks ago.